Analyzer1x7000/Kestrel/README.md

 # Kestrel
 Kestrel is a PowerShell script designed to be used via CrowdStrike RTR as a `CloudFile`.
-Similar to KAPE, it pulls critical forensic artifacts from a target during IR, for direct analysis on a forensic workstation.
+Similar to KAPE, it pulls critical forensic artifacts from a target during IR, so that the artifacts can be analyzed on a separate forensic workstation.

 Kestrel contains several modules that can be run individually, or all at once.